In this article we take a brief look at what a Funding Rate is, and how it applies to trading Perpetual Futures Contracts.

 Perpetual contracts on the other hand, never expire and never settle in the traditional sense.
 As such, their prices could end up becoming wildly different than the underlying assets that they derive their value from.
 To prevent this from happening, a Funding Rate mechanism attempts to tether a contract’s price to its asset’s price.

 The concept becomes more intuitive as you being to understand the process.
 The funding rate is calculated by considering the interest rates for both trading pair currencies and the Premium Index.
 The calculation either yields a positive (longs pay shorts) or a negative (shorts pay longs) funding rate.
-Every 8 hours payments are exchanged with the funding rate deciding who pays who.
+In real time, payments are exchanged with the funding rate deciding who pays who.
 This exchange of payments causes the Last Traded Price to move closer to the Mark Price.

 Let’s imagine that the current Last Traded price for a product on our exchange is significantly higher than the Mark Price.
 Logically, this means that there are more traders with long positions.
 As such, they will probably end up paying short position holders at the time of funding.
 Because traders are aware of when funding will occur, they then become less likely to want to hold these positions and more likely to sell.
 Hence, the Last Traded price will continually drop and approximate the Mark Price.